 Sub-Metering: We have installed 106 sub meters and we soon will be installing the new dashboards.
 The building automation system has been expanded to include 15 additional buildings.
 Caples, M. Mather, McBride, Hanna, Old Kenyon, Leonard, and Hanna have received up-graded controls to provide thermostatic control to each room.

-· Logo: a logo development process will follow upon the selection of the name
+· A logo development process will follow upon the selection of the name.

-· Real-time Data Dashboard: the dashboard is the heart of the project, letting people interact with and see numerous aspects of the conservation project including current energy consumption of specific buildings .
+· A real-time data dashboard is the heart of the project, letting people interact with and see numerous aspects of the conservation project including current energy consumption of specific buildings.

-· Web Version of Dashboard: this will pull selected elements from the main dashboard and make them available in a broad, device-independent platform.
+· A web version of the dashboard will pull selected elements from the main dashboard and make them available in a broad, device-independent platform.

 · Smart Phone Apps: native apps will be created for two major marketplaces, iOS and Android.

-· Fixed and mobile Kiosk located at different locations throughout campus
+· Fixed and mobile kiosks located at different locations throughout campus.

 The College continues participate in the DR program.
 This innovative program responds to critical energy demand reduction periods called for by the power company.
 The college has agreed to reduce its energy use by more than 1,400 kilowatts (KW) during DR events.
 EnerNoc provided the college with two primary meters that include dashboard viewing of electricity consumption.
 This allows us to track power consumption in near-time.
 The college will receive just under $54,000 next year for participating in the program.